ruleminer/exception-rules/docs/source/index.rst

-..
-Exception-Rules documentation master file, created by sphinx-quickstart on Thu Jul  9 13:09:48 2026.
+.. exception-rules documentation master file, created by sphinx-quickstart on Thu Jul  9 13:09:48 2026.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Exception-Rules documentation
+exception-rules documentation
 =============================

-Exception-Rules is a Python package for discovering exception rules in classification, regression, and survival analysis problems.
+exception-rules is a Python package for discovering exception rules in classification, regression, and survival analysis problems.

 The package provides rule-based models for identifying general rules,